Connect with us

 2. Impact of the Luteal Phase’s Health On Pregnancy

-Sometimes, even if the duration of the luteal phase is normal, your body may produce less amount of progesterone during this phase, which can be a problem.
+Sometimes, even if the duration of the luteal phase is normal, your body may produce less progesterone during this phase, which can be a problem.
 A sufficient quantity of progesterone is needed to ensure the healthy thickness of the uterus lining.
-Low amount of progesterone results in a lining that is not healthy enough to sustain a pregnancy.
+A low amount of progesterone results in a lining that is not healthy enough to sustain a pregnancy.

 Therefore, it is important to have a luteal phase that is of normal length and is healthy as well.

-🌟 How to Calculate Luteal Phase of a Menstrual Cycle
+🌟 How to Calculate the Luteal Phase of a Menstrual Cycle

 🌟 Also Here are some ways to calculate the length of your luteal phase: